stepanhruda/STPTransitions/README.md

 _Pro tip:_ Just assign `reverseTransition` to be a new instance of the same class you just created for the push/present.
 See below on how to easily handle both animations in one class.

+### Modal transitions in landscape orientation

+As of iOS 7.0.2, custom modal transitions in landscape orientation are not very usable, because the views iOS gives you have all kinds of messed up frames and transforms.
+STPTransitions attempts to solve this for you, providing you a view in the orientation you'd expect.
+This has been tested and works for iPad full-screen landscape custom modals.

 ### Regular and reverse implementation in one class

 Often, you don't want to have two `STPTransition` subclasses for the same type of animation, i.e. one for going forward, and one for going back.
 When going back – popping or dismissing a controller – the transition instance automatically gets assigned `YES` for `isReversed`.